PhilbertLou/ClothingForecast/README.md

 Welcome to WeatherWear, a program to help you decide what to wear on a given day!
-This program uses tensorflow to learn what clothing combinations should be worn on which temperature and weather conditions and can be trained to your personal reference.
+This program uses tensorflow to create a neural network that learn what clothing combinations should be worn on which temperature and weather conditions and can be trained to your personal reference.

 More features coming soon!